cryogon/osu-snapshot/README.md

 # Osu Snapshot
-take a snapshot of osu!
+takes a snapshot of osu!

 copies
 - Replays